 The answers to these two questions will directly affect which residential charging station will suit your needs.
 To install an EV charging station at your home, you can use either 1-phase and 3-phase power.
 The difference between the two is the amount of conductors which the power flows through (one or three respectively).
 3-phase charging can transfer more power than the 1-phase (22 kW versus 7.4 kW max power output) but may be more difficult and costly to install.

 Whichever charging station you choose, installation must be performed by a certified electrician.

-When calculating the price of a residential EV charging station, keep in mind that governments and energy companies across Europe and North America have incentives which promote electric vehicles and in certain places, subsidise the cost of charging ports.
+When calculating the price of a EV home charger, keep in mind that governments and energy companies have incentives which promote electric cars, and in certain places subsidise the cost of charging points.
 Learn more about European incentives here.

 The difference between economical home charging and home charging that leaves you out-of-pocket comes down to the features which the charging station provides.
-Features including whether you use scheduled charging, draw energy from the grid or use solar panels, and optimize your charging experience all contribute to cost-effective charging.
 Here are five features to consider:

 Before investing in a charging station, it's important to look into which of these features suits your needs and whether the charging station you choose provides them.